adithyapaib/leetcodeOneliners/README.md

 ## Contributions

-Refer the template.md for more details
+Refer the template.md for more details.

 ## :handshake: Our Contributors
 <a href="hhttps://github.com/adithyapaib/leetcodeOneliners/graphs/contributors">